Vancouver Adapted Music Society was co-founded in 1988 by two Vancouver musicians, Sam Sullivan and Dave Symington, both tetraplegic.

 Sam and Dave formed a band around this time, Spinal Chord, with guitarist Don Alder and bassist John Shepp.
 Spinal Chord achieved national airplay, using their music as a vehicle for raising awareness of the talents of people with disabilities.

 The band split in the mid-90s.
-Sam entered politics, becoming mayor of Vancouver in 2005; Dave worked as a disability advisor at the University of British Columbia; Don has a highly successful solo career; and John is a highly regarded producer/engineer (and multi-instrumentalist) working in the Vancouver area.
+Sam entered politics, becoming mayor of Vancouver in 2005 and a Member of the Legislative Assembly in 2013.
+Dave worked as a disability advisor at the University of British Columbia while Don has a highly successful solo career and John is a highly regarded producer/engineer (and multi-instrumentalist) working in the Vancouver area.

-Digital technology means that making and recording music is more accessible, but people just starting out on an interest are often wary of spending large amounts before they know what works best for them.
-In addition, musicians still face barriers, particularly regarding public performance.
-While a city like Vancouver has many venues that announce themselves as “accessible,” usually this only applies to the auditorium – there are few accessible stages.
+Digital technology means that making and recording music is more accessible than ever before..
+However, musicians with disabilities still face barriers, particularly regarding public performances and the costs associated with embarking on a new venture.
+While a city like Vancouver has many venues that proclaim themselves to be “accessible,” usually this only applies to the auditorium – there are few accessible stages.

-Consider making a donation today so that more people with disabilities can access an outlet for creativity and self-expression.
+Consider making a donation today so that more people with disabilities have access to an outlet for creativity and self-expression.